Hermios/HermiosLibs/README.md

 - Get first element from a table
 - Get index of element in a table
 - Remove element from a table based on the element itself
-- Does this sentence starts/ends with this string?
+- Check if this sentence starts/ends with this string
 - Deep Clone a table